THE 5 BEST JAPANESE FILMS FOR BEGINNERS

 The gripping story and the colorful characters alone will keep audiences of all ages glued to their seats.
 Let it also be said that the elements of sci-fi are minimal and easy to grasp.
 This is why the film is such a good place to start your anime adventures.
-If it makes you curious the next step might be more mature sci-fi.
-If you found the fantasy aspect more appealing you might want to explore the Ghibli back catalogue.
+If it makes you curious, the next step might be more mature sci-fi.
+If you found the fantasy aspect more appealing, you might want to explore the Ghibli back catalog.
 Ether way you are in for a treat.

 If you want to know more, please check out my full review of The Boy and the Beast